 ZI RAN SMOKE is a zhengshan xiaozhong—or, lapsang souchong—production from Tongmu, Fujian province, China.
-This lot comes to us from Zi Ran Hong tea farm, a centuries-old smokehouse about 4 hours from the Wuyi national park through narrow mountain roads.
-Zi Ran—"natural"—is a name with dual meanings: first, that the tea is naturally smoked-to-dry (as opposed to large-scale lapsang production, where huge batches of finished tea are dry-smoked).
+This lot comes to us from Zi Ran Hong, a centuries-old smokehouse about 4 hours from Wuyi national park.
+Zi Ran—"natural"—is a name with dual meanings: first, that the tea is naturally smoked-to-dry (as opposed to large scale lapsang production, where huge batches of finished tea are dry-smoked).
 More deeply, and absolutely Chinese, this tea's namesake describes its fully-integrated self.
-Lapsang is, first, black tea (in Zi Ran Hong, "hong" = "red", what we understand as black tea in the west).
+Lapsang is, first, black tea (in Zi Ran Hong, "hong" = "red".
+Red tea is what we understand as black tea in the west).
 The black tea is smoked with a type of pine (Tongmu) endemic to the mountain, making this zhengshan xiaozhong a complete product of its namesake.
 ZI RAN SMOKE is the embodiment of this self-contained tea making philosophy, and represents a very old tea making tradition.

 Distinguished from commodity lapsang by this smoke-to-dry process, ZI RAN SMOKE is first hand-plucked from wild-growing xingcun xiaozhong cultivar tea trees, withered, hand-rolled in cloth, and left to oxidize fully in bamboo baskets with no yaoxing ("shaking"—a process that accelerates oxidation).
 The tea is lastly dried in a dedicated smoking room (qing lou—"green house") using tongmu wood burned under the floor.